grpc/proposal/L97-python-setuptools-plugin.md

 the functionality defined in this proposal does not require a project to use the declarative config.

 Custom commands are not the only integration point that is available. `setuptools` also supports entrypoints that allows for packages to act as a plugin and provide custom behavior.
-This is [documented with examples][setuptools_entrypoint] of generating files based on revision control information.
-This could be used to generate source files based on `.proto` files.
+There are a few different options for entrypoint hooks ([1][setuptools_customize], [2][setuptools_file_finder]) which could be used to generate source files based on `.proto` files.
+(There is also an [open proposal][setuptools_sub_commands] to allow for adding `build` sub-commands.
+Which more directly represents what we are trying to achieve.)

 [Original Feature Request][original_feature_request]

 ## Proposal

-`grpcio-tools` will register a new entrypoint function to respond to the `setuptools.file_finders` hook.
-This hook will generate Python files based on the `.proto` files and tell `setuptools where they were generated.
+`grpcio-tools` will register a new entrypoint function to respond to the `setuptools.finalize_distribution_options` hook.
+This hook will generate Python files based on the `.proto` files.

 ### Configuration